NVIDIA/ais-k8s/monitoring/README.md

 You can find an AIS `PodMonitor` definition in [`ais_podmonitors.yaml`](kube-prom/ais_podmonitors.yaml) which will be automatically applied after syncing the kube-prometheus chart.

+If using HTTPS for AIS, be sure to update the PodMonitor definition with the appropriate configs for scheme and TLS (an example is provided in the definition).

 When applied, the monitors will configure prometheus to scrape metrics from AIStore's proxy and target pods individually every 30 seconds.

 ### <a id="external-access"></a> Accessing internal services (Prometheus, Grafana)